itamarweb/k8s-aws-cluster/README.md

 # k8s-aws-cluster
- simple AWS kubernetes cluster
+ a simple AWS kubernetes cluster with Redis

+ ## Objectives
+ - Learn the basics of deploying a kubernetes cluster
+ - Learn the basics of deploying an app with a MapConfig

 ## Basic requirements:
 - Basic knowledge in linux (ubuntu) administration
+- AWS or equivalent cloud provider
-- basic knowledge in AWS console - knowing how to launch instances and configure security groups
+- Basic knowledge in AWS console (orequivalent cloud provider consol)  - knowing how to launch instances and configure security groups (opening ports)